 What We Do

-Grey Face Rescue & Retirement focuses on dogs age 7 and older.
+Grey Face Rescue & Retirement focuses on animals age 7 and older.
 We accept all seniors into our rescue and hospice care.
-We don't discriminate against specific breeds, medical conditions, behaviors or history – we believe all senior dogs deserve a second chance.
+We don't discriminate against specific breeds, medical conditions, behaviors or history – we believe all seniors deserve a second chance.
 Our volunteers work tirelessly to match each of our seniors with a specific foster for their continued care.
 We also seek special and educated adopters to give our seniors their forever homes.
-We're a 100% volunteer-run organization and rely heavily on our dedicated volunteers and fosters to help keep our organization running, as well as on generous support and donations from the community.
+We're a volunteer-run organization and rely heavily on our dedicated team to help keep our organization running, as well as on generous support and donations from the community.

 GREY FACE RESCUE & RETIREMENT IS DEDICATED TO THE FOLLOWING GOALS:

-- Securing a no-kill foster-based program where rescued senior dogs can be safely sheltered without the threat of euthanization until adoptive families are found for them, or where they may live out their days surrounded by the best care and love at GFR&R.
+Securing a no-kill foster-based program where rescued seniors can be safely sheltered without the threat of euthanization until adoptive families are found for them, or where they may live out their days surrounded by love and the very best care specific to their needs.

-- Providing veterinary care to neglected, abused and injured senior dogs.
+Providing veterinary care to neglected, abused and injured senior animals.

-- Promoting the benefit of adopting older pets, and educating the public on the care of senior dogs.
+Promoting the benefit of adopting older pets, and educating the public on the care of seniors.

 Educating children and adults alike on responsible pet guardianship.

 Creating an alliance with local shelters and animal rescues to improve the adoption rate of senior pets.